ChengHua926/copy-trader/readme.md

 This project is a web application designed to analyze Solana wallet transactions to identify potential copy traders.
 It provides insights into wallets that mimic the trading behavior of a target wallet.

-> ⚠️ **Important Notice (May 22nd):** The Moralis API, used for fetching detailed token swap data, has a free tier with usage limits.
-As of May 22nd, these limits may have been exhausted.
-If you are testing this project on this date, the backend processes relying on Moralis (specifically, fetching follower transaction details) will not not function as expected or could return incomplete data.

 ## Workflow: How We Identify Copy Traders

 This tool follows a multi-step process to identify and score potential copy traders.
 Let's walk through an example: suppose you want to analyze the trading activity of **Wallet A**.